Normal Histology Index

 In order to understand better its histology we must have in mind that it is a three-dimensional structure, non bi-dimensional as we see it at microscope.
-Let us think about its function: molecule filtration of the blood to eliminate them in the urine, thus we will be able to understand that the blood arrives by an artery (afferent) that is divided, dichotomously, to form capillaries, and then these converge to form another artery of exit (efferent).
-We understand then that the glomerulus is a network of capillaries in the middle of an artery that in an end, according to the sanguineous flow, is called afferent, and in the other end is called efferent.
+Let us think about its function: molecule filtration of the blood to eliminate them in the urine, thus we will be able to understand that the blood arrives by an arteriole (afferent) that is divided, dichotomously, to form capillaries, and then these converge to form another arteriole of exit (efferent).
+We understand then that the glomerulus is a network of capillaries in the middle of an arteriole that in an end, according to the sanguineous flow, is called afferent, and in the other end is called efferent.
 This tuft of capillaries has manifold anastomosis and is supported by a matrix of collagen and other components that are called mesangium.
-In addition, the tuft is surrounded by a layer of flat cells that forms something like a tapestry that envelope it: the visceral epithelial cells or podocytes.
+In addition, each one capillary of this tuft is surrounded by a layer of flat cells that forms something like a tapestry that envelope it: the visceral epithelial cells or podocytes.
 The network of capillaries, the mesangium, and the podocytes form the glomerular tuft.
 See scheme of the glomerulus (link).

 This tuft is contained in the Bowman's capsule; this is formed by a basement membrane and a flat epithelium: parietal epithelial cells.
 Between the Bowman’s capsule and the tuft is the Bowman’s space, which, in vivo, is a narrow space where parietal and visceral cells are almost united each other.
 This space usually is seen large in the histologic sections due to retraction that undergo the capillaries during the tissue processing (Scheme 2 and Figure 1).